magnusjt/sudoku/README.md

 - Simple Coloring (special case of x chains where only conjugate pairs are considered.
 Can be solved with one or more x chains as well)
 - x chain
 - xy chain
+- discontinuous nice loop (also grouped)
+- continuous nice loop (also grouped)
+- alternate inference chain type 1 and 2 (also grouped)
 - Brute force

 Generate sudokus: